Code-Institute-Submissions/Somadevv-GamesDirect_MayResub/README.md

 </ul>

-## Features to Implement
+# Features to Implement

 <ul>
-<li>Add a Sign up & Sign in function to offer users notifications on updates</li>
+<li>Add a Sign up & Sign in function to offer user notifications on updates</li>
-<li>Add a catergory to Top rated section to keep a more organized page</li>
+<li>Add a catergory to Top rated section to keep a more organized web application</li>
-<li>Add a search function so users can easily locate specific search criteria's</li>
+<li>Add a search function so users can easily locate specific queries</li>
+<li>Add a compare function that allows users to compare products</li>
 <li>Add a in browser activity log showing what update/products have been pushed to the web application</li>
 </ul>

 # TECHNOLOGIES